The 5 Layers Of Earth’s Atmosphere – What They Are And Their Characteristics

 4. Carbon Dioxide (0.04%)

-5. A Variety Of Smaller Gasses
+5. A Variety Of Smaller Gases

-Every one of these elements plays an important role in creating an atmosphere conducive to supporting the existence and growth of life on earth.
+Every one of these elements plays an important role in creating an atmosphere conducive to supporting the existence and growth of life on Earth.
 (And this includes carbon dioxide, which got a really bad reputation as a result of its role in global warming due to its rapid increase.
 It actually plays a vital role in the survival of plant life.)

 As I already mentioned, the troposphere also contains more water vapor than all the other layers combined.
 To be more precise, 99% of all water vapor is concentrated in the troposphere.

-Water also plays an important role in regulating temperatures around the world.
+Composition Of The TroposphereWater also plays an important role in regulating temperatures around the world.
 This aspect of water is closely related to one of its most important functions, which is to form and regulate weather systems on a global scale.
 Without water, the occurrence of weather in any significant form will simply be impossible.

 We should also never overlook the importance of the behavior of temperature & air pressure in the troposphere.
-Both show a steady decline as height above the earth's surface increases.
+Both show a steady decline as height above the Earth’s surface increases.

 The Earth gets heated from the bottom up.
-The sun heats the earth's surface, where the highest temperatures can be found.
+The Sun heats the Earth’s surface, where the highest temperatures can be found.
 It then starts cooling down as its height increases.
-The temperature keeps dropping and reaches temperatures as low as -55° Celsius (-64° Fahrenheit) at the troposphere's upper limit.
+The temperature keeps dropping and reaches temperatures as low as -55° Celsius (-64° Fahrenheit) at the troposphere’s upper limit.

-As the air increases in height, the gravitational forces become less, and the air density starts to drop.
+As the air increases in height, the gravitational forces become weaker, and the air density starts to drop.
 At the upper reaches of the troposphere, the air is so thin that breathing becomes almost impossible.
 (This is the reason why mountaineers scaling high mountains often need some form of breathing apparatus to breathe.)

 Characteristics Of The Troposphere

 Starting at the surface of the planet, the troposphere reaches an average height of around 7-12 km (4-7 miles).
-This height is not constant, though, and varies depending on your location on earth.
+This height is not constant, though, and varies depending on your location on Earth.

 The troposphere is at its highest above the tropics (reaching heights of 20 km or 12 miles at the equator).
 Over the polar regions, it reaches its lowest point (as low as 7 km or 4 miles).